f4ths/fyp-fake-news-detection/README.md

 ### Dataset
 The dataset used for this project was the LIAR dataset, which includes 12,836 human labelled short-form news content statements obtained from PolitiFact.com, and comes pre-split into train, valid, and test sets.
 Obtain the .tsv files of the three sets from https://paperswithcode.com/dataset/liar.

+### GloVe word embeddings
+GloVe was used as a word embedding method for the models.
+To obtain the necessary files, visit https://nlp.stanford.edu/projects/glove/ and download "Wikipedia 2014 + Gigaword 5 (6B tokens, 400K vocab, uncased, 50d, 100d, 200d, & 300d vectors, 822 MB download): glove.6B.zip "

+Only glove.6B.300d.txt and glove.6B.100d.txt were used.

+### preprocessing.ipynb

+### bilstm.ipynb
+First deep learning model that was worked on.
+However, because there was no literature support for the model, it was later scrapped for ensemble.ipynb.